muratk3n/thirdwave/en/tweets/2020/week7a.md

 ---

-I liked *Passangers*, what a nice movie.. (there was another "outrage" around the movie, which I ignored).
+I liked *Passangers* (there was another "outrage" around it, which I ignored).
 JL was lovely, Pratt did great.

 *2020-2-10 14:54:9*